 Commuter movements have a powerful impact on the job rate of the regions

 Commuting between the different regions has an impact on the job rate.
-Within Belgium, the job rate is highest in the Brussels-Capital Region because of the large number of jobs available in the capital region (which can be explained by many public institutions and companies having their headquarters in Brussels).
-However, when the activity of Flemish commuters is added to that of the Flemish Region, the Flemish job rate increases from 68% to 71.6%.
-The Walloon job rate also increases in this case, while the Brussels job rate shrinks significantly (to 53.3%).
+Within Belgium, the job rate is highest in the Brussels-Capital Region because of the large number of jobs available in the capital region.
+This can be explained by many public institutions and companies having their headquarters in Brussels.
+However, when the activity of Flemish commuters is added to that of the Flemish Region, the Flemish job rate increases from 68.4% to 72.0%.
+The Walloon job rate also increases in this case, while the Brussels job rate shrinks significantly.

 Flemish job rate is low by European standards

-At 72.7% in 2019, the average job rate in the European Union (EU) is higher than in the Flemish Region.
+At 70.8% in 2020, the average job rate in the European Union (EU27) is higher than in the Flemish Region.
 Most EU Member States have a higher job rate, even when the employment of commuters is included in the Flemish job rate.
 This is because Flemish companies traditionally use capital-intensive production methods in order to control the relatively high labour costs.

 Luxembourg has a very high job rate, owing to the large number of jobs available in the financial sector and to the presence of various European institutions.
 The Netherlands and Germany also have a high job rate, although it should be noted that some of these jobs are also part-time and/or lower paid or require more flexibility.
 The job rate is lowest in a number of southern and eastern European countries.